ThomasWeinert/FluentDOM/README.md

 ## CSS 3 Selectors

-If you install [PhpCss](https://github.com/ThomasWeinert/PhpCss) into a project, you can use the FluentDOM::QueryCss() function.
+If you install a CSS selector to Xpath translation library into a project, you can use the FluentDOM::QueryCss() function.
 It returns a FluentDOM instance supporting CSS 3 selectors.